Bengal European Regiment

 The barracks which had been in Fort William had been destroyed during the occupation of Siraj Ud Daulah's troops, the materials having been employed to construct an Islamic mosque, which was, under the nawab's orders, erected in the centre of the Fort.
 The European troops, therefore, were quartered in the 'Play-House' and dwelling-house of general Alsop, and in the upper part of the horse stables which had, under the orders of the Council, been put into repair and adapted for the purpose.

 In March 1757, the battalion took part in the expedition against Chandernagore.
 The place surrendered on March 23.
 By mid June, the ranks of the Bengal European Battalion had been considerably augmented by a great many of the French prisoners captured at Chandernagore, released on condition of their taking service with the British.
 There were also many Dutch, some Germans, and other foreigners, who similarly joined the ranks of the battalion.
 Some sailors of Kent (70), their ship having been condemned, also enlisted for military service.
 On June 13, the battalion was part of Clive's army who undertook its famous campaign in Bengal.
-On June 16, a detachment of the battalion took part in the capture of the fort of Kutwah (today Katwa).
+On June 16, a detachment of the battalion took part in the capture of the fort of Kutwah (present-day Katwa).
 On June 23, the battalion fought in the battle of Plassey.
 During the remainder of the year, the battalion was for the most part divided into separate commands.
-A portion of it accompanied major Eyre Coote in his fruitless pursuit of M. Law and his French followers ; who, finally taking refuge in Oude, were protected by the nawab of that country.
+Two companies accompanied Major Eyre Coote in his fruitless pursuit of M. Law and his French followers; who, finally taking refuge in Oude, were protected by the nawab of that country.
 On September 14, Coote's detachment, after an arduous and hazardous march through an unknown and hostile country, returned to Murshidabad and was stationed at the factory of Cossimbazar; whilst the rest of the battalion was ordered down country to Chandernagore and Calcutta, where it remained for several months in quarters.
+In October, Major Kilpatrick, commanding the Bengal troops died.
+On November 17, Clive embarked in boats at Chandernagore with 400 Europeans and 1,300 Sepoys to come to the rescue of Mir Jafar at Murshidabad.
+On November 30, Clive was joined at Murshidabad by the two companies of Bengal European Infantry previously stationed at Cossimbazar.
+He was now at the head of 550 Europeans, including the company of artillery, and the 1st and 2nd battalions of the Bengal Sepoys.

-In 1758, a large body of recruits arrived from Great Britain to replenish the depleted ranks of the European units stationed at Calcutta and Chandernagore.
+In May 1758, Lieutenant-Colonel Forde succeeded Kilpatrick at the head of the Bengal troops.
+Soon afterwards, a large body of recruits arrived from Great Britain to replenish the depleted ranks of the European units stationed at Calcutta and Chandernagore.
 Furthermore, when the 39th Foot was ordered to return to Great Britain, nearly all the detachment volunteered for the Bengal European Regiment.
 Finally colonel Clive, finding it inadvisable to send back the detachments of the Bombay (2 coys) and Madras (5 coys) European Regiments, at their own request, incorporated these also with the Bengal European Regiment.
 This amalgamation was carried into effect on September 1.
-On October 12, the 5 coys of the right of the regiment were part of the British force who embarked for operations in Deccan.
-On December 9, these coys played a decisive role in the victorious battle of Condore and in the ensuing attack and capture of the French camp.
+On October 12, the five coys of the right wing of the regiment were part of the British force which embarked for operations in Deccan.
+On December 9, these coys played a decisive role in the victorious Battle of Condore and in the ensuing attack and capture of the French camp.

 From January to April 1759, the 5 coys of the right wing of the regiment took part in the expedition against Masulipatam.
 In the night of April 7 to 8, they were among the troops who stormed and captured the fortress.
 Meanwhile from February 25, the 5 coys of the left wing, which were still based at Calcutta and Chandernagore, took part to the relief of Patna.
 In May, when Clive took the road to return to Calcutta, he left 1 coy of the regiment under captain Cochrane along with 5 coys of Sepoys to garrison Patna.
 The 4 remaining companies were back at Calcutta by early June.
 In October, 200 recruits joined the headquarters.
 In November, Forde returned to Calcutta just in time to join Clive's forces to contain the Dutch operations in Bengal.
 On November 25, the left wing of the regiment fought in the victorious combat of Badara.
 In December, captain Fischer landed in Bengal with the right wing of the Bengal European Regiment, much reduced by the operations in Deccan and the expedition against Masulipatam.
 Furthermore, after the combat of Badara, a number of Europeans, Dutch, French, and Germans, made prisoners at this combat, were drafted to the regiment, bringing it up to its full strength.